Tenpin bowling: Early history

 In the mid-1800s, various alternatives to free-standing pins received U.S. patents to solve perceived problems in pinsetting and ball return, aiming to avoid the need for human pinsetters to perform these functions.
 One scheme (1851) involved pins with spherical bases that when hit by a ball merely fell over, in place, to be rotated back to a vertical position.
 A second arrangement (1853) involved resetting the pins via cords descending from respective pin bottoms to weights beneath the pin deck.
 Another design (1869) involved suspending the pins with overhead cords.

+This 1894 depiction emphasizes the social nature of the sport.
+Balls of different sizes are used for games other than tenpin.

 An 1895 advertisement for bowling lockers (price: $6.00 each section) suggests the attire and facilities used by bowlers of the era.